Limited-access road: Germany: Kraftfahrstraße

 A Kraftfahrstrasse (German for "motor-power road", also colloquially called Schnellstraße, literally "fast road") in Germany is any road with access limited to motor vehicles with a maximum design speed of more than 60 km/h, excluding pedestrian, bicycle, moped or tractor traffic.
 Oversized vehicles are banned.

 The construction of transregional Kraftfahrstraßen highways (Autostraßen) rank below the standard of German autobahns.
 With regard to the general German speed limits, on roads with lanes separated by a median or with a minimum of two marked lanes per direction, an advisory speed limit (Richtgeschwindigkeit) of 130 km/h applies.
 At-grade intersections are admissible, regulation at junctions is usually provided by traffic lights or roundabouts.
 U-turns and any deliberate stopping are prohibited.
 Kraftfahrstraßen are out of bounds to pedestrians, except for special crosswalks.

 Hungary: Autóút

 Expressways in Hungary are called Autóút (Auto/car road).
 They are mostly dual carriageways.

 The main difference between Hungarian motorways and expressways is, that they are more cheaply built with narrower width and often undivided.

-Maximum speed limit is reduced to 110 km/h for vehicles under 3.5 tons, and 70 km/h for vehicles over 3.5 tons.
+The maximum speed limit is reduced to 110 km/h for vehicles under 3.5 tons, and 70 km/h for vehicles over 3.5 tons.

 In Hungary there are multiple types of dual carriageways.
 One part is almost identical with motorways, but the driving lanes are narrower.

 Parameters of a 2+2 lane dual carriageway off-habitat area: